 Program Requirements - 36 Credits

-The M.P.A. program at Westfield State centers on a fixed set of seven required “core” courses and a 15 credit substantive specialization.
-Our core is informed by the NASPAA curriculum guidelines described in their “Standards for Professional Masters Degree Programs”.
+The MPA program at Westfield State centers in seven required core courses (21 credits) and 15 credits of substantial specialization.
+Our core is informed by the NASPAA curriculum guidelines described in their "Standards for Professional Masters Degree Programs".
 As such, our core courses cover the essential areas of knowledge or skill necessary for public sector management.
-Overall, the M.P.A. curriculum requires students to complete 36 credit hours, comparable to other programs nationally and in the state.
+Overall, the MPA curriculum requires students to complete 36 credit hours within six years, comparable to other programs nationally and in the state.

 Core Courses - 21 Credits